basnijholt/nijho.lt/content/post/dotbins/index.md

   - terminal
   - level:intermediate
 ---

-# 🧰 dotbins: Taking Your Terminal Setup to the Next Level

 In my [previous post about terminal productivity](../terminal-ninja/), I shared a setup combining tools like `zsh`, `oh-my-zsh`, `zsh-z`, and various plugins to create a highly efficient command-line environment.
 While that setup served me well for years, I've recently encountered a challenge: incorporating modern, compiled CLI tools across all my environments without administrative privileges.